mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 # Transport Service Architecture Integration

-Pauly et al. {{I-D.pauly-taps-arch}} describe the architecture of a generic Transport Services system.
+The Transport Services Architecture ({{I-D.pauly-taps-arch}}) describes a system that can provide transport security functionality behind a common interface.
 Such systems and their APIs provide applications with the ability to establish connections for sending and receiving data.
 The lifetime of a connection is comprised of a pre-establishment configuration stage, established (connected) stage, and terminated stage.
 Pre-establishment properties configured
 include: Local and Remote Endpoint, protocol selection properties, and specific protocol options.
-Applications configure security protocols during "preconnection" using the passive interfaces described in Section {{control-transport}}.
+Applications configure security protocols during pre-establishment using the passive interfaces described in Section {{control-transport}}.
 Active control interfaces are exercised during connection establishment, i.e., from pre-establishment to established states.
 Applications can query connection metadata or state information,